mongodb/docs/source/includes/fact-pit-restore-change.rst

-.. admonition:: Changed in |onprem| 3.6: Point-in-Time Restores
+.. important:: Changed in |onprem| 3.6: Point-in-Time Restores
-   :class: important

    Prior to 3.6, the :term:`Backup Daemon` created the complete point- in-time restore on its host.
 With 3.6, you download a client-side